sarvjeets/lakshmi/docs/recipes.md

 ```

 A scheduling program like [cron](ttps://wiki.archlinux.org/title/cron) can be
 used to run this script periodically.
-For example, to send this monthly on 5th
+For example, to send this email monthly
-at 5am:
+on the 5th day at 5am:
 ```
 # Entry for lak in crontab:
 00 05 5 * * portfolio_email.sh